1. Your personal data – what is it?

 Unless subject to an exemption under the GDPR, you have the following rights with respect to your personal data: -

-The right to request a copy of your personal data which Christchurch Durham holds about you;
+- The right to request a copy of the personal data which Grace Church Newton Hall holds about you;

-The right to request that Christchurch Durham corrects any personal data if it is found to be inaccurate or out of date;
+- The right to request that Grace Church Newton Hall corrects any personal data if it is found to be inaccurate or out of date;

-The right to request your personal data is erased where it is no longer necessary for Christchurch Durham to retain such data;
+- The right to request your personal data is erased where it is no longer necessary for Grace Church Newton Hall to retain such data;

 9. Further processing